-Our only qualms with this jacket are the interior seams that aren't flat.
-They poke out, and if you have sensitive skin, they may feel abrasive against the skin.
-That said, our main tester didn't have any issues with these seams, but they do look a little less quality than other options in this review.
-Also, while this jacket provides ample coverage for those with short or medium length limbs, the arms feel a bit short for longer-limbed women.
-The movement is also good but does ride up when arms are overhead.
-Caveats aside, this jacket scores the highest in our testing and is offered at a relatively low price, making it a high-value contender that should be considered if you're looking to save some bucks on your next fleece.
+Our only qualms are less comfortable interior seams that aren't flat.
+They poke out, and if you have sensitive skin, may feel abrasive.
+While this jacket provides ample coverage for those with short or medium-length limbs, the arms feel a bit short for those with longer limbs.
+Movement is also good but does ride up when arms are overhead.
+Caveats aside, this jacket scores the highest in our testing and is offered at a relatively low price, making it a high-value contender that should be considered.

 While the name of this jacket infers complete waterproofness, this claim simply isn't true.
 Yes, the jacket will keep you dry, but the materials themselves will still saturate when wet, and it takes a long time to dry.
 The bulkier design isn't very breathable either, even though you can unzip it to vent heat when needed.
 Functioning as a jacket for colder weather, you can easily stack a layer underneath, but its bulkier construction is harder to layer under a coat.
 The sleeves are big, and the arms are also a bit short for longer-limbed ladies.
 If you're seeking a super-cozy product that feels like you're wearing a blanket and will keep you well protected from the elements, this is it.